circlefin/verite/packages/docs/blog/2022-06-15-verifiable_credentials_and_verite_nft_allowlist.md

   subject.privateKey = fromHexString(subject.privateKey)
   subject.publicKey = fromHexString(subject.publicKey)
   const manifest = buildKycAmlManifest({ id: issuerDidKey.controller })
-  const application = await buildCredentialApplication(subject, manifest)
+  const application = await buildAndSignCredentialApplication(subject, manifest)
   return application
 }
 ```

 This function includes some helpers to convert the DID key private and public keys back from hex strings to buffers.
 The function then uses the `buildKycAmlManifest` function from the Verite library to build a manifest that will be used in the credential application.
 It should be noted that I'm using the `KycAmlManifest` but you could create your own manifest that more closely mirrors adding someone to an allowlist.
 The KycAmlManifest fit closely enough for me, though.

-Finally, the manifest is used and passed into the Verite library function `buildCredentialApplication` and the application is returned.
+Finally, the manifest is used and passed into the Verite library function `buildAndSignCredentialApplication` and the application is returned.

 When the application is built, we now call a function called `getPresentation`: